How to connect with your ideal client through words

 2- What do you say when you get angry?
 When you get worked up and can’t contain your emotions you probably let out a swear word or two, and they’re sure to be in your native language.

-3- If you’ve travelled the world, you’ll know that when you meet someone who speaks your language you quickly form a bond with them even though you don’t know them from Adam, just because they speak your language.
+3- If you’ve travelled the world, you’ll know that when you meet someone who speaks your language you quickly form a bond with them, even though you don’t know them at all, just because they speak your language.

 In an article by the Department of Psychological and Brain Sciences, of the University of Boston, Dr Catherine L. Caldwell-Harris confirms the discovery of the emotional differences between a native language and a foreign one.
 For example, she says that “bilinguals state that if they swear, pray, lie or say I love you in their mother tongue, it makes them feel different emotions”.
 She also says that in a European study in which various linguistic combinations were analysed, advertising was considered more emotional when it was written in the recipient’s native language.